 The Prosecutor often fails to see the broader consequences of a criminal conviction.
 Prosecutors are mostly concerned with getting a conviction and sending people to jail.

-On the first Court date, we immediately file with the Court a Motion for Discovery which requires the Prosecutor to give us all of the evidence that they have against you, including police reports, statements, the accuser's criminal background, pictures and video and audio tapes of 911 calls.
-We have to make sure there are no surprises.
-The Prosecutor is required to give us all the evidence they intend to use against you, even if the evidence shows that you are innocent.
+We will immediately file a Motion for Discovery demanding that the State turn over all of their evidence, including police reports, statements, the accuser’s criminal background, pictures and video and audio tapes of 911 calls.
+Your lawyer will make sure there are no surprises.
+We will will make sure that the state give us all the evidence they have, even if the evidence shows that you are innocent.

 When your freedom and reputation is at stake, trust our experienced criminal defense attorneys to fight the State and its hired prosecutors to win your case.
-We understand how important it is that you clear your name and not be labeled a criminal.
-We have a proven track record of winning criminal cases with thousands of grateful and satisfied clients.
-When our attorneys appear in Court, our clients are represented by a lawyer that knows what to do for you to win your case.
+Our lawyers understand how important it is that you clear your name and not be labeled a criminal.
+We have a proven history of winning criminal cases with many grateful and satisfied clients.
+You need to know that you are being represented by a lawyer that knows what to do for you to win your case.
 We know what we are doing and we know what it takes to win your case.